ernsheong/jonlinblog.com/source/about.html.markdown

 During my downtime, I enjoy jogging, swimming, badminton, playing the guitar, hanging out with friends, writing, and reading.

-I am a Christian, having been saved by a God who unfailingly pursues me with his love and forgiveness.
+I am a Christian, saved by a God who unfailingly pursues me with his love and forgiveness.
 He gives me hope for a future while I struggle with the present.

 I can be contacted at the concatenation of "ernsheong", "@", and "gmail.com".
+You can also find me on [LinkedIn](https://my.linkedin.com/in/jonlinernsheong) and [@ernsheong](https://twitter.com/ernsheong).